 Retail Stores with Credit Card Loyalty Incentives

-The standalone in-house credit programs that retailers managed themselves have largely been replaced by credit cards that are co-branded with large national or multinational banking companies and credit services companies.
+Standalone credit programs that retailers managed themselves have largely been replaced by co-branded credit cards with large banking companies and credit services companies.

-The practice is a way to coax consumers to frequent the retailer in ways that loyalty programs on their own cannot.
-Typically a basic rewards program allows customers to take advantage of discounts that are not available to nonmembers.
-The combination of rewards with a credit card creates a new paradigm where consumers also repeatedly use the financial services made available through the partnership.
-This access to additional funds in effect gives consumers more opportunities to shop with the retailer.
+A basic rewards program typically allows customers to take advantage of discounts that are not available to nonmembers.
+The combination of rewards with a credit card creates a new paradigm where consumers repeatedly use the financial services made available through the partnership.
 For retailers, it is a way to maintain a steady flow of traffic as consumers will be able to spend more money by using credit beyond their cash reserves.
 The arrangement can also keep their brand in mind even when customers are making purchases elsewhere.

 Partnering with financial institutions mitigates a retail company's financial risk and changes the nature of retail credit cards, which traditionally had lower credit standards and more lenient terms than bank-issued cards.

-The programs in this roundup include co-branded credit cards and credit cards tied in with retail customer loyalty systems.
+The programs in this roundup represent a cross-section of some of the available co-branded credit cards with retail customer loyalty systems.